Kevinr99089/Extended.Builder/install.md

 <img src=".github/Installation/23.png">

-Scroll down and in "Regular Expression", type "music-extended", enable "Attempt to filter APKs by CPU architecture if possible" and type the name you want (optional):
+Scroll down and in "Regular Expression", type "music-extended", check "Attempt to filter APKs by CPU architecture if possible" and type the name you want (optional):

 <img src=".github/Installation/26.png">